 There’s been a lot of buzz lately about how social media connections are a lousy replacement for “real life” friendships.
 People argue that texting has become a cop-out for high-quality, face-to-face interactions.
-It has been said that too many people are opting to email instead of talk, send Facebook messages instead of get together, and spend more time in front of a screen than in the physical company of friends and loved ones.
+It has been said that too many people are opting to email instead of talk, send Facebook messages instead of getting together, and spend more time in front of a screen than in the physical company of friends and loved ones.

 Well.
 We’re here today to say — get real, folks.
 In the world of potty training, temper tantrums, the ever-sacred naptime, and power struggles — over everything from the lumpy socks to the request for one more episode of Dora to the refusal to eat anything that isn’t beige — that’s easier said than done for most moms.

 Enter online friendships.
 Yeah, yeah, we know — chatting online is no replacement for actual time spent with friends.
-But as motherhood has proven to both of us time and time again- you get what you get and you don’t throw a fit.
+But as motherhood has proven to both of us time and time again, you get what you get and you don’t throw a fit.
 Some connections — even the so-called “not real life” internet ones — are better than none.
 We’d all love to have harmonious playdates at Starbucks while our well-behaved offspring sit politely in their chairs, daintily eating their petite vanilla scones while their mamas gab over lattes.
-We’d give anything for those daily, weekly, or hell- we’d take monthly at this point, Happy Hours with girlfriends.
+We’d give anything for those daily, weekly, or hell, we’d take monthly at this point, Happy Hours with girlfriends.
 But let’s be honest — many days we’re unshowered, in our sweat pants, and a small person has just used our hair in lieu of a tissue.
 Ain’t nobody got time for mom-dates!
 But that doesn’t mean moms don’t get lonely or crave connection.

-The world of social media and blogs has made it easer than ever for isolated moms to reach out; in fact, there are some ways in which online friendships are even better than real life ones, in addition to the obvious convenience factor.
+The world of social media and blogs has made it easer than ever for isolated moms to reach out.
+In fact, there are some ways in which online friendships are even better than real life ones, in addition to the obvious convenience factor.
 For one, you never meet her kid(s), so there’s no way they can annoy the crap out of you.
 Come on, admit it, we all have that friend whose kid is totally annoying.
 Online friends are also great at assuming the best and stroking our fragile, self-doubting mom-egos.
 They’re quick to point out your cleverness and how stunning you look in your profile picture.
 (Online friends never have to behold the wonder of PigPen Mommy.)

-But there are certain DO’s and DON’T’s to making online mom friends.
-Because we have so much experience in this area, thanks to our own online camaraderie, we thought we’d share our wisdom with you…
+But there are certain DOs and DON’Ts to making online mom friends.
+Because we have so much experience in this area, thanks to our own online camaraderie, we thought we’d share our wisdom with you:

-- DO become a mini-stalker.
+DO become a mini-stalker.
 If she has a blog (doesn’t everyone?) make sure and peruse her “Favorite Books” page and comment enthusiastically on her great taste.
-Or “like” her Facebook updates, chiming in with your own similar woes/triumphs.
+Or like her Facebook updates, chiming in with your own similar woes/triumphs.

-- DO let her see who you are- moms love commiserating over shared parenting fails, so knock off the bragging and tell her what your life is really like.
-Not the Pinterest one — the meltdown, missed the bus, made Mac and Cheese again one.
+DO let her see who you are.
+Moms love commiserating over shared parenting fails, so knock off the bragging and tell her what your life is really like.
+Not the Pinterest one — the meltdown, missed the bus, made mac and cheese again one.

-- But DON’T rule out friendships because of differences.
-No need to perpetuate the mommy wars by only befriending other breastfeeders, if you are nursing, or by judging working moms if you stay home.
+But DON’T rule out friendships because of differences.
+No need to perpetuate the mommy wars by only befriending other breastfeeders if you are nursing, or by judging working moms if you stay home.
 Rich relationships can develop in spite of, and sometimes because of, differences.

 Even though the two of us have a lot of differences — from our educational backgrounds to our writing style to some parenting choices — we’ve found that our connection is real, validating, and uplifting, even though we’ve never met IRL.